laravel/nova-docs/4.0/resources/fields.md

 #### Text Field Suggestions

-If you'd like to offer users of your `Text` field a list of suggestions when typing into the field, you may use the `suggestions` method to return an `array` of suggestions.
-These suggestions will be used to populate the field's `datalist`:
+To offer auto-complete suggestions when typing into the `Text` field, you may invoke the `suggestions` method when defining the field.
+The `suggestions` method should return an `array` of suggestions:

 ```php
 Text::make('Name')->required()